Friday, March 25, 2011

 Wolf in a Bunny Costume

 Welcome to Fiction Friday!
-Shelley Ledfors of The Veil Thins is the host for this week.
-If you are participating with your own story, be sure to link up with the Mclinky on her blog.
+Catrina Bradley of Speak to the Mountainis the host for this week.
+Be sure to head on over there to read some great fiction.
+If you are participating today with your own fiction, you'll find the Mclinky following her story.

 WOLF IN A BUNNY COSTUME

 Baleful shifted uncomfortably in his bunny rabbit costume.
 He tried to nibble on the grass, but it was difficult to manage through the makeshift mouth of the mask.
 Grass wasn’t nearly filling for a wolf anyway.
 Nearby, rabbits chewed happily.
 How did the green wispy stuff keep their tummies full?
 At least now they were happily munching rather than arguing about the newcomer.

 “He can’t really be one of us,” one had said.
 “He’s big and funny looking.”

 “I say we let him stay.
 He looks like a rabbit – sort of.”

 “Yeah, it’s okay if he’s big and funny looking.
 Close enough is close enough.”